Stephen Sharnoff Photography

 Most of the images are quite sharp, and quite clean, but there are some which are either a bit soft, or a bit grainy, and some that have minute residual defects.
 All of them should be good enough to make a print at least 8 x 12 large, and most of them could be larger.
 To be safe, if you want to make a bigger enlargement than that, please ask if the image is suitable.
 Or if you are in doubt as to whether a particular image is clean enough or sharp enough for your purpose, I would be happy to send a cropped section of the high-resolution version so you can see if it will work for you.

 Almost all of the low-resolution versions on the website have been slightly sharpened in Photoshop; most of the high-resolution versions are unsharpened.
-The high-resolution versions do not have watermarks.
+And, of course, the high-resolution versions do not have watermarks.

-Some of the photos on this website appear in more than one place; for example a photo in the Work section might also be in the Travel section.
+Some of the photos on this website appear in more than one place; for example photos in the Trees section are also in the Wild Plants section.

 Acknowledgements and miscellaneous information